eitan-j/boinor/docs/source/related.md

   Among all the wrappers available on the Internet, at the time of writing this is the most advanced and well-maintained one, although there are others.

+# Noteworthy forks of poliastro or boinor

+- [hapsira](https://github.com/pleiszenburg/hapsira) one of the first forks after poliastro was archived
+- [poliastro2](https://github.com/NRA-Research/poliastro2) might be good to share PRs with